Tasty Eggnog Cake Recipe

 - 3. For topping, in a small bowl, combine the brown sugar, flour and nutmeg.
 Cut in butter until crumbly.
 Stir in pecans; sprinkle over batter.

-- 4. Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- 4. Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.
 Serve with ice cream if desired.
 Yield: 8 servings.

 Reviews for Tasty Eggnog Cake